 - Clothes and footwear

-- Sponsorship and educational materials for the children to start school as they are growing quickly to begin preschool.
+- Sponsorship and educational materials for the children to start school.

 - Dialy renting of milk for children.